 The Centers for Disease Control and Prevention (CDC) recommends the vaccine for all persons over the age of 6 months, especially health care workers.
 Everyone, including laboratory, clerical, dietary and housekeeping employees as well as laundry, security, facilities, maintenance and administrative personnel, might be exposed to the flu virus even though they are not directly involved in patient care and could transmit the virus to others.

 I’m very healthy and never get the flu.
 Why should I get the flu vaccine?

 Working in a health care environment increases your risk of exposure.
 You may become infected and experience only mild symptoms but still pass the virus to patients, co-workers and members of your family.

 I’m very familiar with the symptoms of the flu, and I stay home when I am sick.
 So, there is very little chance that I would infect my co-workers or patients.
 Why should I get the vaccine?

 The signs and symptoms of the flu may not appear for a day or two after you contract influenza, during which time you could unknowingly infect patients and co-workers.

 Can’t I just take antiviral drugs if I get the flu?

 It is best to take precautions to prevent the flu with annual immunization.
-You can always seek treatment for the flu, but in the meantime, you may have already passed on the virus to patients and co-workers since viral shedding may occur up to two to three days prior to the appearance of symptoms.
+You can always seek treatment for the flu, but in the meantime you may have already passed on the virus to patients and co-workers because viral shedding may occur up to two to three days prior to symptom initiation.
 Also, resistance to antiviral drugs can develop in circulating virus strains, therefore compromising the effectiveness of the drugs for people who need them the most—those at high risk for severe complications.

 When should I be vaccinated?